cloudventure-io/sdf/README.md

 Resources pass parameters to Lambda functions through environment variables and attach IAM policies to the function to allows access to the resource.

-Resources are available to all Lambdas withing the Stack.
+Resources are available to all Lambdas withing the same TerraformStack.

 ### Lambda